 PROGRAM GOAL

-Enhance watershed health to increase aquatic habitat resilience, and collaborating with partners to restore ecosystems to a functioning natural state that will remain viable in the face of climate change.
+Enhance watershed health to increase aquatic habitat resilience, and collaborate with partners to restore ecosystems to a functioning state that will remain viable in the face of climate change.
 Through partnerships and relationships with restoration experts, choose the best path forward to mitigate, remediate human-caused environmental issues to enhance and restore aquatic ecosystems.

 CURRENT PROGRAM ACTIVITY